Light of Day, Day of Darkness

-Light of Day, Day of Darkness is the second (one-track) studio album by the Norwegian progressive metal band, Green Carnation.
+Light of Day, Day of Darkness is the second studio album by the Norwegian progressive metal band, Green Carnation.
 Originally, it was released by German record label Prophecy Productions in November 2001.

 Background

 The album was composed, written and arranged by founding member Terje Vik Schei (a.k.a.
 Tchort).
 It is composed of a single 60-minute track and was largely inspired by the death of Tchort's daughter and dedicated to his son, Damien Aleksander, whose baby voice appears a few moments in the song.
 It is said that 600 different samples were used in the editing of the song.

-Musical style

-Musically, Light of Day, Day of Darkness is pure progressive metal.
-In this album, the band combines many different instruments, not commonly used in metal, to create an original soundscape.
-The album shows some death metal twinges from their roots with Roger Rasmussen / Nattefrost drafted in to perform death growls and Anders Kobro implementing occasional blast beats as well.